sadman-strativ/simple_python/readme.md

 ```
 docker run -d --restart=always -p 127.0.0.1:2376:2375 --network jenkins -v /var/run/docker.sock:/var/run/docker.sock alpine/socat tcp-listen:2375,fork,reuseaddr unix-connect:/var/run/docker.sock
 ```
-**Now, after the container is up, we can inspect the container, get the IP address and use it as the docker agent URI.**
+**Now, after the container is up, we can inspect the container, get the IP address and use it as the docker agent URI**
 ```
 tcp://<alpine-socal-container-ip>:2375
 ```